 - Videos for relevant holidays

 - Show off a new product or display

-A trend in video marketing right now is going live.
+Going live is an excellent way to connect with your audience.
 Going live on Facebook, Instagram or Snapchat can refresh your business's social media marketing strategy and give your customers a behind-the-scenes look at what you do and who you are.

 Going live is a great way to engage your followers and show off your personality.
 It isn't always as easy as it looks, though.
-As long as you are confident and don't get hung up on mistakes (they happen, trust me), then you'll be good to go!
+As long as you are confident and don't get hung up on mistakes then you'll be good to go!

 Video is a great way to supercharge your business's digital marketing strategy.
 But make sure to create videos that will provide value to your audience, and don't forget to use an analytics tool to track the success of your video marketing campaigns!